-Within the workshops, the girls learn to decorate using wax strings, beads and more.
+As part of the workshops, the girls learn to decorate using wax strings, beads and more.
 They make flip-flops, hairbands, bracelets and more, and make the items fashionable, unique and special.

 Here is one example:

-Here is a short clip from Michal's lecture to Mordei HaGeta'ot students, who found it very interesting and asked questions.
+A short clip from Michal's lecture to Mordei HaGeta'ot students, who found it very interesting and asked questions.